HondamunigePrasannaSilva/DLA/Lab4/readme.md

 ![](img/all_img_3.png)

-As we can observe using a model trained using adversarial sample is not useful for OOD, where OOD dataset is the attack sample, the model is not able to discriminate adversarial samples.
+As we can observe using a model trained using adversarial sample is not useful for OOD detection, where OOD samples are adversarial samples, the model is not able to discriminate adversarial samples.

 ![](img/all_img_6.png)
-But it can be used to detect ODD (Cifar100), but it is not more robust for OOD detection than a model without adversarial training.
+But it can be used to OOD detection where the OOD samples are Cifar100, but it is not more robust for OOD detection than a model without adversarial training.

 ```
     Validation accuracy: 84.85%